zama-ai/concrete-ml/docs/dev/explanation/hummingbird_usage.md

-# HummingBird Usage
+# Hummingbird Usage

 ## Why Hummingbird?

-Hummingbird contains an interesting feature for **Concrete ML**: it converts many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) to tensor computations using a specific backend (torch, TorchScript, ONNX and TVM).
+Hummingbird contains an interesting feature for **Concrete-ML**: it converts many algorithms (see [supported algorithms](https://microsoft.github.io/hummingbird/api/hummingbird.ml.supported.html)) to tensor computations using a specific backend (torch, torchscript, ONNX and TVM).

-**Concrete ML** allows to convert an ONNX inference to numpy inference (note that numpy is always our entry point to run models in FHE).
+**Concrete-ML** allows the conversion of an ONNX inference to NumPy inference (note that NumPy is always our entry point to run models in FHE).

 ## Usage

-We use a simple functionnality of Hummingbird which is the `convert` function that can be imported as follows from the `hummingbird.ml` package:
+We use a simple functionnality of Hummingbird, which is the `convert` function that can be imported as follows from the `hummingbird.ml` package:

 ```python
 # Disable Hummingbird warnings for pytest.